NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 too much to it some valid matches be be flagged as outliers otherwise, perhaps.

+The value of ``--heights-from-dem-weight`` should be inversely proportional with ground sample distance, as then it will convert the measurements from meters to pixels, which is what is used in most other cost function terms in ``bundle_adjust``.

+It is suggested to use dense interest points as above (and adjust ``--max-pairwise-matches`` to not throw some of them out).
+We set ``--camera-weight 0``, as hopefully the DEM constraint is enough to constrain the cameras.

 It is important to note that here we assume that a simple height correction is enough.
 Hence this option is an approximation, and perhaps it should be used iteratively, and a subsequent pass of bundle